iCliniq Logo

 • The mucosal lesions take a longer time to heal.
 For the erythema multiforme minor, the healing generally occurs within two to three weeks, while it takes four to six weeks to heal erythema multiforme major.

-• Recurrences were seen in less than 5 % of the cases, mainly in those caused due to herpes infection.
+• Recurrences were observed in fewer than 5% of cases, mainly in those caused by herpes infection.

 • During the acute phase, proper vigilance is helpful to prevent these sequels.